Upcoming Celebrations

 Montijo Mouton Consulting is a Management Consulting firm specializing in Executive Search & Assessment (Topgrading/Who methodologies), Strategic Human Capital, and Organizational Development.
 They work with C-suite leaders to recruit, develop, and retain outstanding talent, and to build high performing, thriving companies (acting as Chief People Officer as required).
 Notable human capital clients have included AlixPartners, VSS, NewSpring Capital, Plexus Capital, Cimarron Healthcare Capital, Centroid, Teachable, Denny’s, PlayStation, Dave & Buster’s, Workboard, Argyle, and many international law firms, SMEs and startups worldwide.

-We will end the week with a space to create a community around DEI research with our
+We ended the week with a space to create a community around DEI research with our

 Half-Baked Symposium for Half-Baked DEI Ideas